 Method #1 Check if the Flash Player is Disabled

-type in the address bar - Download the flash player (latest stable version) from the official site, and run the installer.
+- Download the Flash player (latest stable version) from the official site, and run the installer.

 Check Out – How to Fix Data Error Cyclic Redundancy Check